fendy07/fendy07/README.md

 ## Hello people!
-Welcome to Journey With Fendy
+Welcome to Journey With Fendy Repository

 ### About Me: